Harsha1651/Nyay-Bazaar--E-marketplace-for-Lawyers-and-Civilans/README.md

 ## Getting Started

-To run the NyayBazaar project locally, follow these steps:
+To run the NyayBazzaar project locally, follow these steps:

 1. Clone the repository to your local machine.
 2. Install the necessary dependencies using `npm install`.